darkrenaissance/darkfi/doc/src/development/contributing.md

   at each step to see where problems go wrong.
 * **Events System:** We need to fix IRCD, we will need to implement the [events](https://darkrenaissance.github.io/darkfi/misc/event_graph/event_graph.html) system.
+* **p2p Network:** this is a good place to start reviewing the code and suggesting improvements.
+  For example maintaining network resiliency.
+You can also look at apps like darkirc, and the event graph subsystem, and see how to make them more reliable.
+See also the task manager tau.